JuliaLang/julia/doc/manual/types.rst

 -  Only values, not variables, have types — variables are simply names bound to values.
--  Both abstract and concrete types can be paramaterized by other types and by integers.
-Type parameters may be completely omitted when they do not need to be explicitly referenced or restricted.
+-  Both abstract and concrete types can be paramaterized by other types and by certain other values (currently integers and symbols).
+   Type parameters may be completely omitted when they do not need to be referenced or restricted.

 Julia's type system is designed to be powerful and expressive, yet clear, intuitive and unobtrusive.
 Many Julia programmers may never feel